 Heartfelt words from the intended mother:

-I wonder how you are doing and what thought are going through your mind.
+I wonder how you are doing and what thoughts are going through your mind.
 Are you ok?
 Are you in pain?
 Have you gone back to work/study?

 I couldn’t be happier, this cycle has gone so well and the outcome has exceeded my expectations.
-The pressure if finally off!
-There are so many embryos to choose from that if this transfer does not end positively then I will just have to come back and try again… you gave me that, you gave me the relief to not have to worry anymore.
+The pressure is finally off!
+There are so many embryos to choose from that if this transfer does not end positively then I will just have to come back and try again… you gave me that, you gave me the relief of not having to worry anymore.
 Today I feel the freedom of choice and possibility.